|Nutrition Facts (per serving)|

-|*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
+The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This chicken and potato casserole is easy to prepare with cooked leftover chicken and potatoes.
-This makes a nice everyday meal using the leftovers from a Sunday chicken dinner.
-Use a cooked rotisserie chicken, or a roasted whole bird.
+This chicken and potato casserole is easy to prepare with leftover chicken and potatoes.
+This makes a nice everyday meal using the leftovers from a Sunday chicken dinner, or use a cooked rotisserie chicken, or a roasted whole bird.
 The potatoes can be leftover roasted potatoes or, if you need to cook them separately, simply steam them until tender.